shahidost/VTKEL/README.md

 Files:

-File 'Introduction.md' describe the introduction of NLTK in details.
-File 'Incorrect NER and linking mention.xlsx' consists of all error cases which are wrongly extracted by PIKES for NER and entites linking.
+File 'Introduction.md' describe the introduction of NLTK in details. \n File 'Incorrect NER and linking mention.xlsx' consists of all error cases which are wrongly extracted by PIKES for NER and entites linking.